 These breeders are breeding for a designer look and taken to breeding house cats with medium-sized, wild cats to create new animals that act as if they were still in the grasslands of Africa.

 According to The International Cat Association (TICA), the first effort to breed a wild cat with a domestic cat was in 1963 when Jean Mill "invented" the Bengal by crossing a house cat with the Asian leopard cat to create an animal (according to Ms. Mill) that had "the loving nature of a favored fireside tabby and the striking look associated with leopards, ocelots, and jaguars".
-The Cat Fanciers' Association (CFA) does NOT recognize the Bengal as a legitimate breed and a Bengal cannot be registered with CFA nor shown in CFA cat shows.
+The Cat Fanciers' Association (CFA) just recently recognize the Bengal as a legitimate breed.
+A Bengal cat can now be registered and shown in CFA cat shows.

 Since 1963, numerous other designer breeds have shown up:

 Bristol (domestic cat/margay)

 Savannah (domestic cat/African Serval) - perhaps the most popular of them all

 The first known Savannah was born in April 1986, when a female domestic cat gave birth to a kitten sired by a Serval (an African wildcat that weighs up to 50 pounds and eats anything from birds and rabbits to deer and gazelles).
 TICA accepted the Savannah breed for registration in 2001, and in 2012, TICA allowed the breed to be accepted for Champion status.
 Please note: CFA does NOT register nor allow the Savannah to be shown at CFA shows.

 It is generally agreed that the founder of the Savannah breed is Joyce Sroufe, A1 Savannah Cattery.
 This is not only the world's first Savannah cattery, but also the one responsible for breeding the largest domesticated house cat documented by Guinness Book of World Records.